Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 | [`DelayedWithdrawalRouter.sol`](../../src/contracts/pods/DelayedWithdrawalRouter.sol) | Singleton | Transparent proxy |
 | [`succinctlabs/EigenLayerBeaconOracle.sol`](https://github.com/succinctlabs/telepathy-contracts/blob/main/external/integrations/eigenlayer/EigenLayerBeaconOracle.sol) | Singleton | UUPS Proxy |

 The `EigenPodManager` and `EigenPod` contracts allow Stakers to restake beacon chain ETH which can then be delegated to Operators via the `DelegationManager`.

-`EigenPods` enable a Staker to restake beacon chain ETH by serving as the withdrawal credentials for a beacon chain validator.
-This allows EigenLayer to impose conditions on validator withdrawals - namely, that withdrawals (i) are supported with a beacon chain state proof, and (ii) are processed through a withdrawal queue.
+The `EigenPodManager` is the entry and exit point for this process, allowing Stakers to deploy an `EigenPod` and, later, queue withdrawals of their beacon chain ETH.

+`EigenPods` serve as the withdrawal credentials for one or more beacon chain validators controlled by a Staker.
+Their primary role is to validate beacon chain proofs for each of the Staker's validators.
+Beacon chain proofs are used to verify:
+* `EigenPod.verifyWithdrawalCredentials`: Withdrawal credentials and effective balance
+* `EigenPod.verifyBalanceUpdate`: TODO
+* `EigenPod.verifyAndProcessWithdrawals`: TODO

+Proofs are checked against a beacon chain block root supplied by Succinct's Telepathy protocol ([docs link](https://docs.telepathy.xyz/)).

+Note: the functions of the `EigenPodManager` and `EigenPod` contracts are tightly linked.
+Rather than writing two separate docs pages, documentation for both contracts is included in this file.
+Functions are grouped together according to their relationship.
+Here's a table of contents: TODO

+* **Stakers (Before Activating Validator)**

 *Important state variables*:
 * `mapping(address => IEigenPod) public ownerToPod`